caryoscelus/heavy-bright-sun-wip/chapters/013-chapter-thirteenth.md

 Dark clouds hung over the city.
 At first, nobody noticed them.
 But they were still hanging the next day.
 And the next one.
-And finally everyone came to understanding that they became a part of city and will never go away.
+And finally everyone came to understanding that they became a part of the city and will never go away.

     ***